Authentication and authorization in Azure App Service

 /.auth/login/<provider> links to sign in to your app using their provider of choice.

-In the Azure portal, you can configure App Service authorization with a number of behaviors.
+In the Azure portal, you can configure App Service authorization with a number of behaviors when incoming request is not authenticated.

 The following headings describe the options.